SGpp/DisCoTec/paper.md

 For simulation codes that can handle nested structured grids, little to no adaptation work is needed for use with the `DisCoTec` framework.
-The combination technique with `DisCoTec` demonstrates its superiority in memory-per-precision for higher-dimensional time-dependent simulations, such as high-fidelity plasma turbulence simulations in four to six dimensions and even for simulations in two dimensions, improvements can be observed [@pollingerStableMassconservingSparse2023].
+The combination technique with `DisCoTec` demonstrates its superiority in precision-per-memory for higher-dimensional time-dependent simulations, such as high-fidelity plasma turbulence simulations in four to six dimensions and even for simulations in two dimensions, improvements can be observed [@pollingerStableMassconservingSparse2023].